J95Ortiz/hangman-game/README.md

 ### PRIMARY GOAL

-The main goal this programme was built for was to provide Users with a digital alternative to the Hangman game.
+The main goal this program was built for was to provide Users with a digital alternative to the Hangman game.

-This aim of the game is that over time the User improves their spelling and vocabulary in a dynamic fashion.
+The main aim of the game is for Users to improve their spelling and vocabulary.

 [Back to top](#contents)

 ### VISITOR GOALS

-The application was created for people who enjoy playing this type of game.
-Its use should feel simple and straightforwards, and instructions have been provided to ensure users feel confident they know how to use it without issues or difficulties.
+The application was created with the aim of being used as a game.
+Its use should feel simple and straightforwards, and instructions have been provided to ensure users feel confident they can use it without issues or difficulties.

 The User can choose a difficulty level at the beginning, and once the game has completed they are asked if they want to replay.
 They are also able to choose a difficulty at this stage.